pfrazee/pfrazee.github.io/_posts/2016-12-18-what-is-the-p2p-web.md

 This all leads to one of the P2P Web's most powerful features: **forkability**.
 Any site can be duplicated with one click.
 A forked site is given a global URL automatically, and is served from the author's machine.

-This is like having the a VCS (such as Git) and a server (eg Apache) built into the browser itself.
+This is like having a version-control system (such as Git) and a server (eg Apache) built into the browser itself.
 There's no longer anything to stop you from wanting a change, making it, and sharing.
 Development can occur from the bottom-up, driven by users themselves.

 <br>
 <img class="centered bordered" src="/assets/img/dat-viewer.png">